IS4IT/connector-edir/README.md

 To use this connector to a MidPoint instance

-* build the project and export as `connector-ldap-2.3.jar`
+* build the project in IntelliJ IDEA using the Maven "package" target
-* copy `connector-ldap-2.3.jar` to `/opt/midpoint/var/icf-connectors` on the MidPoint server
+* copy `target/connector-ldap-<version>.jar` to `/opt/midpoint/var/icf-connectors` on the MidPoint server and/or `/connid-connector-server/bundles/` on the ConnID Java Connector Server
-* restart the MidPoint Server
+* restart the MidPoint Server and/or ConnID Java Connector Server

-Three new connectors should become available: v2.3 of LDAP, AD and Edirectory.
+Three new connector versions should become available for LDAP, AD and Edirectory.